How Much Can You Sell on eBay UK Before Paying Tax? (2026 Guide)

 This guide walks through the three thresholds that actually matter, how to tell trading from personal selling using HMRC's own criteria, and what tax you'll pay if you owe any.
 All figures verified against eBay's UK reporting policy and HMRC's published guidance for tax year 2026/27.

-TL;DR — three eBay UK tax thresholds in 2026
+TL;DR, three eBay UK tax thresholds in 2026

 The three numbers that actually matter

-• £1,707 sales OR 30 transactions in a calendar year — the threshold at which eBay must report your sales data to HMRC.
-Reporting doesn't mean tax is owed; it just means HMRC has the data to check.
+• More than €2,000 in reportable sales OR 30 or more transactions in a calendar year under the statutory rule.
+For 2026, eBay applies £1,707 or more after specified deductions, or 30 or more transactions.
+Reporting doesn't mean tax is owed; it means HMRC has the data to check.

-• £1,000 Trading Allowance — if you're trading (buying to resell), the first £1,000 of gross trading income each tax year is tax-free.
+• £1,000 Trading Allowance, if you're trading (buying to resell), the first £1,000 of gross trading income each tax year is tax-free.
 Above £1,000, you must register for Self Assessment.

-• £12,570 Personal Allowance — even after the trading allowance is used up, you don't pay income tax until your total taxable income (from all sources, not just eBay) crosses £12,570 for tax year 2026/27.
+• £12,570 Personal Allowance, even after the trading allowance is used up, you don't pay income tax until your total taxable income (from all sources, not just eBay) crosses £12,570 for tax year 2026/27.

 The biggest misconception: that being reported to HMRC means you owe tax.
 It doesn't.
 Reporting is just a data-sharing rule.
 Whether you owe tax depends on whether you're trading or selling personal items, your total income, and which allowances apply.

-Being reported to HMRC ≠ owing tax — two completely different rules
+Being reported to HMRC ≠ owing tax, two completely different rules

 This is the single most important thing to get straight.
 Almost every other UK tax-on-eBay article confuses the two:

-The eBay-reports-you rule vs the do-you-owe-tax rule — separate mechanics
+The eBay-reports-you rule vs the do-you-owe-tax rule, separate mechanics

 RuleWhat triggers itWhat it means for you

-Platform reporting (eBay → HMRC)£1,707 in sales OR 30 transactions per calendar year — whichever comes firsteBay sends your name, address, NI/CRN, transaction totals and bank details to HMRC.
-You receive a copy every January.
+Platform reporting (eBay → HMRC)Statutory rule: more than €2,000 OR 30 or more transactions per calendar year. eBay's 2026 implementation: £1,707 or more after specified deductions OR 30 or more transactions.eBay sends your name, address, NI/CRN, transaction totals and bank details to HMRC.
+You receive a copy each January.

 The rest of this guide handles them as two separate questions: Will eBay report me? and Do I actually owe tax?

-The £1,707 / 30-transactions reporting rule — what eBay sends to HMRC
+The €2,000 / 30-transaction reporting rule, what eBay sends to HMRC

 Since 1 January 2024, eBay has been legally required to report seller data to HMRC under the Platform Operators (Due Diligence and Reporting Requirements) Regulations 2023.
-The same rules apply to Vinted, Depop, Etsy, Airbnb and any other UK digital platform.
+The reporting regime also covers other qualifying digital platforms, although the €2,000 / 30-sale exclusion described here applies specifically to sales of goods.

 • You complete 30 or more sales transactions (excluding cancelled transactions)

-Cross either threshold and eBay will send you a notification asking for your tax identification information — National Insurance number for individuals/sole traders, Company Registration Number for limited companies, Unique Taxpayer Reference for partnerships.
+Cross either threshold and eBay will send you a notification asking for your tax identification information, National Insurance number for individuals/sole traders, Company Registration Number for limited companies, Unique Taxpayer Reference for partnerships.
 If you don't provide it, eBay can impose payout holds or selling blocks on your account until you do.

 What eBay excludes from the threshold calculation